-Ordinary tap water which is safe and potable for drinking and washing was used for producing the concrete
+Ordinary tap water which is safe and potable for drinking and washing was used to produce the concrete

 - Glass fibre, also known as fibreglass is made from extremely fine fibres of glass.

-- It is a lightweight, extremely strong and robust materials.
-Glass fibre, the most popular of the synthetics, are chemically inert, hydrophobic, and lightweight.
+- It is a lightweight, extremely strong and robust material.
+Glass fibre, the most popular of the synthetics, is chemically inert, hydrophobic, and lightweight.

-So, we dug deep into inside of Glass fibre reinforced concrete.
+So, we dug deep into the inside of Glass fibre-reinforced concrete.
 Next, let me walk you through the advantages of GFRC.

 The main advantages are,

-- Self-weight of structures decreases when GRC is used and demands on foundations are reduced.
+- Self-weight of structures decreases when Glass Fiber Reinforcement Concrete (GFRC) is used and demands on foundations are reduced.

 - GRC cladding is suitable even for very high-rise buildings and offers good performance under seismic loading.